martijnat/crypturd/README.md

 # Technical notes

-This implementation **only** works correctly with python2.
-Python3 will fail because of differences in string encoding.
-PyPy will technically work but introduce side-channel attacks for all AES variants during table lookups.
+Due to differences in string formatting in python2 and python3, this library only work with python2.

 Error messages are hidden by default to prevent leakage of data.
 To get accurate exception handling add the following line to your code.